These Glamour Girls

-These Glamour Girls is a 1939 comedy-drama film directed by S. Sylvan Simon and starring Lew Ayres and Lana Turner, with Tom Brown, Jane Bryan, Richard Carlson, Anita Louise and Ann Rutherford in featured roles.
+These Glamour Girls is a 1939 American screwball comedy drama film directed by S. Sylvan Simon and starring Lew Ayres and Lana Turner.
+A satire on social class, the film follows an uppercrust male college student (Ayres) who drunkenly invites a taxi dancer (Turner) to spend the weekend with him at his snobbish college.
+It is based on a story of the same name by Jane Hall, originally published in Cosmopolitan magazine.
+Tom Brown, Jane Bryan, Richard Carlson, Anita Louise, Marsha Hunt, and Ann Rutherford appear in supporting roles.